vibrantlearning/vibrantlearning.github.io/README.md

 ---

 <center>
-<font size="+6"> Online Classes Club </font>
+<font size="+10"> Online Classes Club </font>

-  We are a group of students offering free, high quality classes in a variety of academic subjects.
-Join today to start learning.
+  <p> We are a group of students offering free, high quality classes in a variety of academic subjects.
+Join today to start learning. </p>

   <h2 style="text-align:center"> About Our Club </h2>
   The Online Classes Club was created in response to the pandemic of COVID-19.
 Our online classes are for those that want to continue learning more regardless of what is   going on the world.